 Purpose of LCOE

-Levelised cost of energy (LCOE) is defined as the revenue required (from whatever source) to earn a rate of return on investment equal to the discount rate (also referred to as the weighted average cost of capital (WACC) over the life of the wind farm.
+LCOE is defined as the revenue required (from whatever source) to earn a rate of return on investment equal to the discount rate (also referred to as the weighted average cost of capital (WACC) over the life of the wind farm.
 Tax and inflation are not modelled.
-In other words, it is the lifetime average cost for the energy produced, quoted in today’s prices.
+In other words, it is the lifetime average cost for the energy produced.

 LCOE is used to evaluate and compare the cost of electricity production from different technologies and at different locations.
 It is a good way to compare the cost of a unit of energy (say in pounds per megawatt hour of electricity (£/MWh)) produced.
 LCOE does not consider costs relating to balancing supply and demand.